Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The schema already has 100% coverage.
-The description adds value by explaining 'by display name or email' and the special case of limit=0, beyond the schema's default description.
+The input schema already describes both parameters with 100% coverage.
+The description adds value by clarifying the special behavior of 'limit=0' (unlimited results) and the default value of 25, which goes beyond the schema's description.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.